printablealice/knausj_talon/apps/vim/doc/vim.md

 ## Detecting current vim mode

-`code/vim.py` currently realize on the mode being advertised in the title string in order to make intelligent decisions about how to flip between modes.
+`code/vim.py` currently relies on the mode being advertised in the title string in order to make intelligent decisions about how to flip between modes.
 You can disable this functionality in the settings.
 If you want to use it you need to make sure that your `titlestring` includes a pattern like `MODE:<mode>`